andrea-dimarco/social-app/README.md

 # Uni Life (2021)
-For the Human Computer Interaction course we built a iOS app for organizing and joining events around Sapienza.
+For the Human-Computer Interaction course we built a iOS app for organizing and joining events around Sapienza.

+Read the report for more details (It's in Italian).